zeelladani/DIGITAL_CLOCK/README.md

 # DIGITAL_CLOCK
 this is the project of the digital clock. this repository includes the ARDUINO CODE, material required list, circuit diagrams, etc...

-how to connect all the components.
+how to connect all the components...

 Wiring the Components: